Nass9/Projects/README.md

-You will find here the details of a part of the projects that I could realize during my school career.
-You will also find the certifications I passed as well as the Data challenges I participated in.
+You will find here the details of some projects that I have realized.
+You will also find the certifications I've passed as well as the Data challenges I've participated in.

-en Français :
-Vous trouverez ici le détails d'une partie des projets que j'ai pu réaliser durant mon parcours scolaire.
-Vous y trouverez également les certifications que j'ai passé ainsi que les Data challenges auquels j'ai participé.

 # Table of contents